WildCodeSchool/2022-09-Orleans-CDA-Projet-Frontend-EDPK/README.md

 # yarn

 - add
-  = npm install
+  = yarn install

-- we use only npm
+- we only use yarn

-- !! never use npm update!!

 - format